illinois-cs241/illinois-cs241.github.io/_pages/quiz_topics.md

 These are *not* the PrairleLearn quizzes that are part of your weekly lab.

-There are 7 graded Quizzes available at [PrairieLearn](https://www.prairielearn.org/)
+There are 7 graded Quizzes available at [PrairieLearn](https://www.prairielearn.org/), attempt all 7 (there are no drops).

 Quizzes may be retaken without penality and are due the last day of instruction at UIUC ie. *The day before Reading Day.*